-While it can be alarming if you weren’t planning on having a baby, pregnancy is only one of the possible reasons that you could be having period symptoms sans blood.
+While it can be alarming if you weren’t planning on having a baby, pregnancy is only one of the possible reasons that you could be having period symptoms but no blood.
 If you are pregnant, implantation occurs at roughly the same time your period would come normally.
 The symptoms?
 Almost identical to those you have right before you get your period.
 It can seem like a cruel joke, but the similarities are just your body’s way of processing fluctuating hormone levels.

 But before you run to the store for a box of pregnancy tests, call your mom and your best friend, and figure out how you’re supposed to have a successful career and a baby (it can be done!), explore what else could be happening in your body.
 There are several reasons that periods go rogue.

 Polycystic Ovary Syndrome (PCOS)

-As many as 5 million women in the United States are diagnosed with PCOS, a disorder that causes hormonal imbalances.
+PCOS affects 1 in 10 women of childbearing age, and is a disorder that causes hormonal imbalances.
 If you have PCOS, your ovaries produce more androgen (called a “male hormone,” even though females produce it too) than normal.
 Coupled with possible clusters of small, fluid-filled cysts on your ovaries, these high levels of androgens affect the release of eggs during ovulation and can make your period go MIA.
 If you think you might have PCOS, it’s important to talk to your doctor.
 While there aren’t any cures, a proper diet and fitness routine can ease some of the symptoms.

 Other possible signs of Polycystic Ovary Syndrome: Abnormal periods, excessive hair growth, and rapid weight gain.

 Iron deficiency, or anemia, is common in women of reproductive age.
 This is often due to not consuming enough iron, heavy periods (ironically, since a side effect of anemia can be no period at all), or an inability to absorb iron properly.
 If your body doesn’t have enough iron, it can shut down your menstruation process.

 Other possible signs of anemia: Fatigue, dizziness, headache, and irritability.